alyashour/fleet-optimization/README.md

 # Flight Scheduling System
-Linear programming model to schedule flights and distribute aircraft to minimize cost.
+Mixed-integer linear programming model to schedule flights and distribute aircraft to minimize cost.

 ## Usage
 Run `instance_gen.py` to generate an instance.